oerc0122/MDANSE/Doc/pages/weights.rst

    :width: 11.748cm
    :height: 9.393cm

-   The total and partial DOS of water, partial DOS are **weighted** so that the sum of partial DOS equals to the total.
+   The total and partial DOS of water.
+Partial DOS are **weighted** so that the sum of partial DOS equals to the total.

 The partial properties can also be scaled without the weights